 Irving Berlin wrote the first draft of what would become “God Bless America” at Camp Upton on Long Island in 1918 for a Zeigfield style review.
 The original lyric contained the line “Make her victorious on land and foam, God Bless America…” and seemed to reference U.S. involvement in World War I. Berlin thought it was too heavy for the whimsical mood of the review and shelved it.

 Berlin decided to write a “peace” song as World War II geared up in Europe and recalled his “God Bless America” from twenty years earlier.
 He changed it around to reflect the different state of the world.

 Well, most Americans loved it.
 One American didn’t love the song.
-He thought that what the song said was what people wanted to hear, not what they needed to hear.
+He thought that the problem with what the song was that it told people they wanted to hear, not what they needed to hear.
 It didn’t ring true to the America he knew up close and personal.
 The America that lost its farms in the dust bowl; the America that picked fruit in the migrant camps of California; the America that rode the rails and slept under bridges out of work; the America that stood hungry in the soup lines.
 Irving Berlin’s song “God Bless America” made this man angry and he wasn’t gonna stand for it.
 He was gonna shout back.
 He was gonna shout back the only way he knew how.
 He was gonna write his own song.
-His name was Woody Guthrie and that’s what he did – wrote songs.
+His name was Woody Guthrie and that’s what he did – he wrote songs.

 By the relief office, I’d seen my people.

 As they stood there hungry, I stood there asking,

 Is this land still made for you and me?

 Guthrie protested the institution of private ownership of land with the verse: